Best Offshore Banks for Americans

 Switzerland

 Swiss bank accounts remain one of the most recognized offshore banking options.
-Americans can still open them, though the process requires navigating post-FATCA compliance requirements.
+Americans can still open them, though the process requires meeting post-FATCA compliance requirements.
 The tradeoff between Swiss banking privacy and the stronger structural protection of an offshore trust is substantial.

 Singapore